 Some other sought-after species in the reserve are Salvin’s Curassow, Chestnut-headed Crake, Grey-winged Trumpeter, Napo Screech-owl, Buff-tailed Sicklebill, Pavonine Quetzal, Collared Puffbird, Spot-winged and Scarlet-shouldered Parrotlet, Fulvous Antshrike, Hairy-crested Antbird, Spectacled Bristle-tyrant, Foothill Elaenia, Black-&-white and Golden-winged Tody-flycatcher, Grey-tailed Piha, Fiery-throated Fruiteater, Foothill Schiffornis, Musician Wren and Fulvous Shrike-Tanager.

 If you like the bird sounds, you can download them from the website of Xenocanto.

 Canopy platforms and treehouse

 Platform 1 – 18 m above ground – has a beautiful view towards the east.
 On clear days you can see the radio masts of Orito (25 km).

-Platform 3, at only 6 metres above ground, and on the highest point of the reserve, has not only views on the sub-canopy, one can check the easily the activity on the ground.
+Platform 3, at only 6 metres above ground, and on the highest point of the reserve, not only has views over the sub-canopy, but one can check easily the activity on the ground.
 Camera traps have revealed visits of jaguar, margay, trumpeters, deer, opossums and nocturnal curassows.
 Staying overnight is possible.

-On the night walk the guide takes you out in the forest often away from the marked trails.
-Often you will encounter typical nocturnal animals such as Kinkajous (Potus flavus), Olingos (Bassaricyon alleni), Pacas (Cuniculus paca), Night monkeys (Aotus), Band-bellied Owls (Pulsatrix melanota), etc..
+On the night walk our local guide will take you out in the forest often well away from the marked trails.
+You will encounter typical nocturnal animals such as Kinkajous (Potus flavus), Olingos (Bassaricyon alleni), Pacas (Cuniculus paca), Night monkeys (Aotus), Band-bellied Owls (Pulsatrix melanota), etc..